Gittisham Folk Dance Club: including teaching of folk dance steps and figures.

-These sessions have been discontinued, at least for the moment.
+These sessions have been discontinued.
 They were very popular early on with 25 to 35 people attending.
 By mid 2017 numbers had reduced to 14 to 18 - some people simply disliked the hall and its appalling heating system, others disliked the diet of 'baby dances' that were encouraged by 'the committee' who saw their role as facilitating 'inclusion'.
 This approach has proven disastrous elsewhere also, and will be further discussed in another section of this website.

 An evening at Mackarness costs around £41 for the hall, £30 for the caller and £35 to £45 for the band, plus a few £ for refreshments.
 In round figures - about £110 to £115 compared with around £100 at the less expensive Gittisham hall.

 Details of dates etc will be posted on the main Gittisham webpage when these are known.

 The rest of this webpage is being maintained here for the moment as an historical record of club caller evenings up to June 2017.